finfet/kestrel/docs/security-notes.md

 Encryption to a known recipient, forward secrecy for sender compromise only, vulnerable to replay.
-This payload is encrypted based only on DHs involving the recipient’s static key pair.
-If the recipient’s static private key is compromised, even at a later date, this payload can be decrypted.
+This payload is encrypted based only on DHs involving the recipient's static key pair.
+If the recipient's static private key is compromised, even at a later date, this payload can be decrypted.
 This message can also be replayed, since there's no ephemeral contribution from the recipient.